Clay Calcining Technologies

 A suspension calciner than can be installed with a mill or in an integrated plant.

-Available in standard sizes of 5, 10, 20 and 40 tph systems, FlashCalx™ has a minimum footprint and can easily fit in new or existing plants with customization available to suit different drying, milling and fuel sources.
+Available in standard sizes to optimize engineering and shipping costs, FlashCalx™ has a minimum footprint and can easily fit in new or existing plants with customization options available to suit different moisture contents, fineness and fuel types.

 Existing equipment may be re-usable, such as a pre-heater tower, and in some cases, a dryer-grinder may be required depending on the moisture composition of the material.
 For such cases, a state-of-the-art hot gas generator will be installed, offering extreme fuel flexibility for liquid, gaseous, solid and alternative fuels without need for grinding.

-Fuels: Oil, gas, petcoke (0 to 10mm), mineral coal (0 to 6mm), wood chips (10 to 30mm), biomass pellets, wood pellets, wooden briquettes, sugarcane bagasse, refuse derived fuels (RDF)
+Fuels: Oil, gas, petcoke (1 to 10mm), mineral coal (0 to 10mm), wood chips (10 to 30mm), biomass (including wood pellets, wooden briquettes, sugarcane bagasse and others), refuse derived fuels (RDF)